Jchisholm204/Jchisholm204.github.io/_posts/2024-12-8-freertos_adc.md

 author: Jacob
 ---
 ## Introduction
-In my previous bare metal projects, I wrote driver implementations for UART and CAN bus running on the STM32F4 at the heart of the Vehicle Control Unit being developed for the Queen's Formula EV conversion.
+In my previous bare metal projects, I wrote driver implementations for the UART and CAN bus peripherals present on the STM32F4.
 One of the last drivers to write before the VCU is ready is the ADC drivers.
 This article will explore writing the ADC drivers and the accompanying DMA drivers required for efficient access.
 Designing the system to use the DMA rather than interrupts gives it the unique advantage of requiring no software intervention during its lifetime.

 #### STM32 F4 ADC
 ADC's are hardware units that measure analog voltages and provide digital representations that can be used in software.
 The ADC's onboard the STM32F446 microcontroller provide various features for reading and managing multiple analog channels.
-To efficiently read the analog voltages on the car, the ADC channels were setup in software such that the ADC readings would be managed by hardware and measured in a continuous circular queue.
+To efficiently read the analog voltages, the ADC channels were setup in software such that the ADC readings would be managed by hardware and measured in a continuous circular queue.
+Writing the code in this manner ensures that barring any physical error with the ADC interface, the most recent voltage reading will always be available to the code at a set location in memory.
+The exact location is determined by the placement of the ADC array, offset by the bit width and channel number.
 #### STM32 F4 DMA
 The DMA is another hardware unit onboard the STM32F446 microcontroller.
 DMA stands for direct memory access.
 The DMA unit can transfer data between two locations in memory without involvement from the processor.
 On the STM32F446, DMA transfers can be triggered periodically, by the processor, or directly via an interrupt signal from an onboard peripheral.
+In the implementation shown below, the DMA is configured for peripheral to memory transfers driven by peripheral interrupt signals.
+One of the key limitations of the DMA HAL is that the DMA is setup to ONLY function in this manner.
+Memory to memory or memory to peripheral transfers would either need a separate initialization function, or the existing function would need to be modified.

 ## ADC Hardware Abstraction Layer
 The first step in writing a driver is to break apart the hardware from the software.
 As with all of my other drivers, this was done by splitting up the code into multiple sections, starting with the Hardware Abstraction Layer (HAL).

 ### Initialization
 To initialize the ADC peripheral on the STM32, it must first be enabled by the reset and clock control register (RCC).
-The STM32F446 has 3 ADC peripherals.
 When initializing the ADC for the first time, most of the functions can be disabled.
 The most important part of the initialization is ensuring that the ADC is left in the `OFF` state at the end of initialization and that both DMA transfers and continuous requests are enabled.
 This ensures that ever time the ADC completes a conversion (finishes a measurement) the DMA is notified.
 Setting the `CONT` bit also ensures that once the ADC finishes all of the reads in the queue, it returns to the start of the list.
+The STM32 also supports ADC watchdog and injected channels.
+Injected channels have been disabled in this implementation.
+While the watchdog may be configured in the future, it is not part of the current HAL implementation.

 ```c
 /**